trilltown/loops_assignment/README.md

 1. Write a `while` loop and a `for` loop that takes the variable "num" and logs all the numbers, descending, between "num" and 1.

-2. Write a `while` loop and a `for` loop that takes the variable "num", and iterates over all numbers from 0 to "num".
+2. Write a `while` loop and a `for` loop that takes the variable "max", and iterates over all numbers from 0 to "max".
 For each iteration, it will check if the current number is even or odd, and log that to the screen (e.g. "2 is even")

-3. Write a `while` loop and a `for` loop that takes the variable "num" and iterates over all numbers from 0 to "num".
+3. Write a `while` loop and a `for` loop that takes the variable "x" and iterates over all numbers from 0 to "x".
-For each iteration of the loop, it will multiply the number by 9 and log the result (e.g. "2 * 9 = 18").
+For each iteration of the loop, it will multiply the number of "x" by 9 and log the result (e.g. "2 * 9 = 18").
   _Bonus_ think of another way to solve it.
     <details>
       <summary>